frgnca/AudioDeviceCmdlets/README.md

 ## Build Cmdlet from source

-1. Using Visual Studio Community, create new project from AudioDeviceCmdlets folder
+1. Using Visual Studio Community, create new project from SOURCE folder
     File -> New -> Project From Existing Code...

 		Type of project: Visual C#
-		Folder: AudioDeviceCmdlets
+		Folder: SOURCE
 		Name: AudioDeviceCmdlets
 		Output type: Class Library